dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.0.md

 ## Performance improvements across the stack

-As part of ASP.NET Core 3.0, we've made improvements in reducing memory allocations and improving throughput through various parts of the stack including, but not limited to:
+ASP.NET Core 3.0 includes many improvements in reducing memory allocations and improving throughput throughout the stack:

-- Reduction in memory usage when using the built-in Dependency Injection container for scoped services
+* Reduction in memory usage when using the built-in dependency injection container for scoped services.
-- Reduction in allocations across the stack including middleware scenarios and routing.
+* Reduction in allocations across the stack including middleware scenarios and routing.
-- Reduction in memory usage for WebSocket connections.
+* Reduction in memory usage for WebSocket connections.
-- Memory reduction and throughput improvements for HTTPS connections.
+* Memory reduction and throughput improvements for HTTPS connections.
-- New optimized and fully asynchronous JSON serializer.
+* New optimized and fully asynchronous JSON serializer.
-- Reduction in memory usage and throughout improvements in form parsing.
+* Reduction in memory usage and throughout improvements in form parsing.

 ## ASP.NET Core 3.0 only runs on .NET Core 3.0